AdmiralSnackbar66/dnd/ttrpgs/Campaigns/Strixhaven/Sessions/Scripts/Scavenger Hunt.md

 ### **Clue 2.**
 >[!readaloud] Alumni commission works when they retire, seeking promising mages to inspire.

 >[!tip] This clue refers to the  [[Biblioplex#B12.
 Student and Alumni Art Gallery|Student and Alumni Art Gallery]]
 >
 When the characters wander through the gallery, they see a portrait of several older alumni wearing Prismari College robes.
 If a character examines the portrait, they find a plaque that reads: “At Strixhaven we were all inspired.”
 Below the plaque is a small lever.
-If a character uses an action to pull the lever, a box pops out of the wall containing a [[ttrpgs/Items/Strixhaven Pennant|Strixhaven pennant]] ( `dice: [[Strixhaven Pennant#^pennant]]`).
+If a character uses an action to pull the lever, a box pops out of the wall containing a [[Strixhaven Pennant|Strixhaven pennant]] ( `dice: [[Strixhaven Pennant#^pennant]]`).
 Once it dispenses the pennants, the box disappears back into the wall and doesn’t work for the characters again.

 ### **Clue 3.**
 >[!readaloud] Each group deserves a free treat for their investment.
 Serve up this list and enjoy your refreshment.

 >[!tip] This clue refers to the [[Biblioplex#B6.
 Biblioplex Café|Biblioplex Cafe]]
 >
-When the characters enter the café, they see several students enjoying drinks and snacks. [[ttrpgs/Non Player Characters/Aisla Fitzbottom|Aisla Fitzbottom]] , the café manager, is a Strixhaven staff member and the only worker behind the counter at present.
+When the characters enter the café, they see several students enjoying drinks and snacks. [[Aisla Fitzbottom|Aisla Fitzbottom]] , the café manager, is a Strixhaven staff member and the only worker behind the counter at present.
 >>>[!cite] "Here for the scavenger hunt I'll bet!
 Come in and have a seat while I get you some refreshments.
 Tea?
 Coffee?
 Anyone hungry?
 The café's speciality of the day is... `dice: [[Biblioplex#^Sandwich]]`.
 It’s on the house.
 >